905132553/Curva/README.md

 Curva is a pure math tool for curve building and analysis.
 Which is still under development.

 It is not intended to be an engineering software...
 However, it may serve as the motion designer for an engineering application which requires delicate control of the motion of a moving object.
-Further analysis of the dynamics of the system can be based on this.
+Further analysis of the dynamics of the system can be based on it.
 With iterations, a motion curve that best suit the application can be achieved.

   Such an application may include:
 - robotic arm